 Qualified medical expenses.
 Qualified medical expenses are amounts paid for medical care as defined in section 213(d) for the account owner, his or her spouse, or dependents (as defined in section 152) but only to the extent that such amounts are not compensated for by insurance or otherwise.
 With certain exceptions, health insurance premiums are not qualified medical expenses.
-See Notice 2004-25, 2004-15 I.R.B.
-727 for transition relief for distributions for qualified medical expenses incurred in calendar year 2004.

-Custodian.
-A custodian of an HSA must be a bank, an insurance company, a person previously approved by the IRS to be a custodian of an individual retirement account (IRA) or Archer MSA, or any other person approved by the IRS.
+Trustee.
+A trustee of an HSA must be a bank, an insurance company, a person previously approved by the IRS to be a trustee of an individual retirement account (IRA) or Archer MSA, or any other person approved by the IRS.